posativ/weave-minimal/README.md

 Setting up Firefox
 ------------------

+Using a server different from Mozillas' is rather inconvenient but works in most use-cases.
+Open the Sync preference pane and choose "Firefox Sync Setup" -> "Create a new account" and enter your email-address and point to your `weave-minimal` server.
+By default everyone can register (I'm too lazy for a sophisticated registration/captcha method), but you can disable this feature by setting `ENABLE_REGISTER` to `False`.

+### Using a Custom Username

+Mozilla assumes, you're using their services, therefore you can not enter a non-valid email-address and Firefox will prevent you from doing this.
+But there's an alternate way:

-Using a server different from Mozillas' is rather inconvenient.
-Instead of entering all your details into the first screen of "Firefox Sync Setup" you need to select "I already have a Firefox Sync Account" and click "Connect".
+Instead of entering all your details into the first screen of "Firefox Sync Setup" you click on "I already have a Firefox Sync Account".

-Before you can go to the next step, you need a user account in weave.
-Firefox don't let you register a user account on your own server (it's implemented in weave-minimal, though), so you have to do it on your own.
+Before you can go to the next step, you have to set up a user account in weave.

     $> ./weave.py --register bob:secret
     [info] database for `bob` created at `.data/bob.e5e9fa1ba31ecd1a`